 If your website is not on WordPress or another CMS (such as Drupal and Joomla), you will need actual web files on disk, but if you are on WordPress (which is what I prefer), you will need access to the WordPress dashboard.

 You will need to be able to download a backup of your website whenever you wish to – for free.
-Many web hosts, like the one I use, offer you automatic back up of your website, which can save you many headaches in the unpredictable world of the web.
-If you are on WIX or Weebly, this will be pretty much impossible.
+Many web hosts, like the one I use, offer you automatic backup of your website, which can save you many headaches in the unpredictable world of the web.
+If you are on WIX or Weebly, this will be pretty much impossible – and you are perceived as cheap.

-Your web files include your buttons, images, etc. You want to make sure your design contract clearly states that you own the rights to everything on your website.
+Your web files include your buttons, images, and other assets.
+You want to make sure your design contract clearly states that you own the rights to everything on your website.
 If not, it would be like getting your car fixed and getting to keep the labor but not the parts.

 If you don’t actually own your domain name, your web hosting, and have access to your web files, your web designer could very easily hold you hostage.